 So, if you have your plants smashed up against one another, then you can tempt them to retain a lot of water and then develop mould.
 And eventually, that’s going to rot the plant and cause their demise.

-Therefore, lots of sun, a sandy soil, a PH of about 7.
+Therefore, lots of sun, sandy soil, a PH of about 7.
 So you want to have your soil tested initially and see if your PH is right because if it’s not, you’ll want to amend it a little bit.

 Standing on a slope is excellent because then you have good drainage versus if you planted in a low area, even though the soil is sandy, the water might collect and give it too much moisture.

-We plant with a little bit of bone meal and organic chicken fertiliser mixed together, put in the bottom of the hole.
+We plant with a little bit of bone meal and organic chicken fertilizer mixed together, put in the bottom of the hole.
 And you need to make sure that it does not touch the root of the Lavender plant and then insert the Lavender plant and mound up the soil a bit.

 Probably at least twice a week, at least twice a week for the first month, I would recommend watering.
-And then there are rates of water based on irrigation systems and all.
+And then there are rates of water-based on irrigation systems and all.
 And of course, there’s one rule of thumb that if you are planting in the fall, which is an awesome recommended time to plant Lavender, make sure you do your watering and such but never water after the first frost.

 Should I prune my Lavender?

 Pruning is a requirement.
 You must.
-When people have complaints about their Lavender seems to be growing and its gotten real large but now it is sort of falling apart, off to the sides, and its gotten real leggy and its gotten very woody, and it’s lost its shape, and the plant doesn’t seem to be as healthy, that’s a direct correlation to a lack of pruning, or maybe even incorrect pruning.
+When people have complaints about their Lavender seems to be growing and it’s gotten real large but now it is sort of falling apart, off to the sides, and its gotten real leggy and its gotten very woody, and it’s lost its shape, and the plant doesn’t seem to be as healthy, that’s a direct correlation to a lack of pruning, or maybe even incorrect pruning.

 Pruning is required every year and you have a choice.
 You can prune in the early spring.
 What happens when you prune in the early spring is simply you are delaying the bloom until a little bit later into the early summer instead of the late spring.
 That’s a personal decision based on your own needs in your garden or on your farm.